library(here)

 7.4.1 Function arguments

-All of the functions that we have looked at this chapter so far work with just a single argument: either a vector of values (e.g. a variable from our dataset as in mean(L1.data$Age)) or an entire tabular dataset (e.g. str(L1.data)).
-When we looked at the head() function, we saw that, per default, it displays the first six rows but that we can change this by specifying a second argument in the function.
+All of the functions that we have looked at this chapter so far work with just a single argument: either a vector of values (e.g. a variable from our dataset as in mean(L1.data$Age)) or an entire tabular dataset as in str(L1.data).
+When we looked at the head() function, we saw that, per default, it displays the first six rows, but that we can change this by specifying a second argument in the function.
 In R, arguments within a function are always separated by a comma.

-The names of the argument can be specified but do not have to be if they are listed in the order specified in the documentation.
-You can check the ‘Usage’ section of a function’s help file (e.g. using help(head) function or ?head) to find out the order of the arguments.
+The names of the argument can be specified but don’t have to be if they are listed in the order specified in the documentation.
+You can check the “Usage” section of a function’s help file (e.g. with help(head) or ?head) to find out the order of a function’s arguments.
 Run the following commands and compare their output:

 head(x = L1.Age, n = 6)